RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### One type per file

-Always put each type in its own source code file which is named exactly as the type (even `delegate` types).
+Always put each type in its own source code file which is named exactly as the type (even delegate types).

 Never put more than one type in a source code file.

 Exceptions:

 - Nested types (more than one type per source code file).
-- Partial classes (one type in more than one source code file).
+- Partial classes (one type spread over more than one source code file).

 ### `extern alias` directives